haringsrob/laravel-page-builder/README.md

 * I must admit, the ui can be improved quite a lot, but as this is a first prototype it works great!

+## More examples

+For more examples check the src/View directory or the tests.

 ## Contributing